 Cloudera Data Science Workbench allows users to work interactively with R, Python, and Scala from their browser and display results in realtime.
-This realtime state is stored in an internal database, called Livelog, which stores data at /var/lib/cdsw/current/livelog.
+This realtime state is stored in an internal database called Livelog, which stores data on the master node at /var/lib/cdsw/current/livelog.
 Users do not need to be connected to the server for results to be tracked or jobs to run.